MAH313/markbot/README.md

 ## Introduction

 MarkBot is a discord bot based on discord.js.
 Its target is to offer a all in one bot by using a modular setup and an easy way to add new and/or custom modules.
 This README covers the MarkBot core.
-The core does not offer much functionality except some base commands like 'help' and 'info' (see usage for more info).
-For more info about the individual modules and info about writing your own modules, see the 'modules' folder.
+The core does not offer much functionality except some base commands like 'help' and 'info'.
 ## Instalation

 Markbot requires Node.js and Discord.js to run. additional modules might have additional requirements.
 These are listed in their respective readme files.